jupyterlab/jupyter-ai/docs/source/users/index.md

 # Users

-This page is intended for people interested in installing and using Jupyter AI.
+Welcome to the user documentation for Jupyter AI.
 If you are interested in contributing a new or modified feature in JupyterLab, please see our {doc}`contributor's guide </contributors/index>`.

-## Prerequisites
+## Model providers

-To use Jupyter AI, you will need to have JupyterLab ≥ 3.5 (*not* JupyterLab 4) installed.
+Jupyter AI supports a wide range of model providers and models.
+To use Jupyter AI, you will need to install the corresponding Python package and configure the API key (or other authenication credentials) for the provider.

-To use some model providers, you will have to specify authentication credentials in environment variables, and you will have to install relevant Python packages from PyPI.
 You can find the environment variables you need to set, and the Python packages you need, in [`packages/jupyter-ai/jupyter_ai/providers.py`](https://github.com/jupyterlab/jupyter-ai/blob/main/packages/jupyter-ai/jupyter_ai/providers.py).

+Jupyter AI supports the following model providers:

 | Provider            | Provider ID          | Environment variable       | Python package(s)               |
 |---------------------|----------------------|----------------------------|---------------------------------|